trueos/trueos-docs/trueos-handbook/install.rst

 does not appear in the Control Panel version of Update Manager.
 This is because a new installation is required in order to migrate to |trueos|.
-However, the |trueos| installer allows the user to keep all their existing data and home directories, as it provides the ability to install |trueos| into a new boot environment.
+However, the |trueos| installer allows the user to keep all their existing data and home directories as it provides the ability to install |trueos| into a new boot environment.
 In other words, the new operating system and updated applications are installed while the ZFS pool and any existing boot environments are preserved.
 Since the new